ryxtor/awesome-books-with-es6/README.md

-# RE Global Summit 2022
+# Awesome Books With ES6

-> This is the first capstone project from Microverse course.
-This capstone is about recreate [this web page design](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015).
+>  This project is to re-build the Awesome Books project using ES6 syntax and divide the code into modules.

 ![screenshot](src/screenshot.png)